-If you spot a detail in this report that you don't understand, or would like to discuss, please contact us via our Twitter account.
+If you spot a detail in this report that you don't understand, or would like to discuss, please contact us.
 SE Labs uses current threat intelligence to make our tests as realistic as possible.
-To learn more about how we test, how we define 'threat intelligence' and how we use it to improve our tests please visit our website and follow us on Twitter.
+To learn more about how we test, how we define 'threat intelligence' and how we use it to improve our tests please visit our website and follow us on LinkedIn.